ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 The quest begins with the hero in a state of neurotic anguish.
 The quest is often announced to the hero by another character who acts as a 'herald'.

 In Star Wars, Luke Skywalker, the hero, begins the story in frustration over being unable to leave home.
 The heralds are the two droids who carry a message from Princess Leia.
 In The Matrix, the call comes in the form of Morpheus and his followers who encourage the hero, Neo, to question reality.
 In The Lord of the Rings, Gandalf acts as the herald who gives Frodo his mission to destroy the One Ring.
-Aragorn, in a separate hero's journey, is told by Elrond of his true name and lineage as the Heir of Isildur and rightful heir to the throne of Gondor when he is 20 years of age.
+Aragorn, in a separate hero's odyssey, is told by Elrond of his true name and lineage as the Heir of Isildur and rightful heir to the throne of Gondor when he is 20 years of age.

 Refusal of the Call